Bostigger/lalareal/README.md

 ## About Larareal

-A basic real-time notification implementation in laravel.
+A  real-time implementations in laravel.